 Following upward revisions to Quarter 4 2016, annual services output growth has been revised up to 1.8% in 2017, though this still reflects a slowing compared with previous years.
 This reflects a longer-term weakening in consumer-focused industries, such as retail trade, with output in these industries falling by 0.4% in Quarter 1 2018 (revised down from a fall of 0.3%).
 Output in the distributions, hotels and catering industry has been revised up by 0.2 percentage points to a small rise of 0.1%, meaning that output in all four main components of services rose in Quarter 1 2018.
-Looking over a longer period, the underlying story on services remains largely unrevised, with business services and finance continuing to be the driver of services growth (Figure 6); Quarter 1 2018 marked the third consecutive quarter in which the sector has been the largest positive contributor to total services growth (to two decimal places).
+Looking over a longer period, the underlying story on services remains largely unrevised, with business services and finance continuing to be the driver of services growth; Quarter 1 2018 marked the third consecutive quarter in which the sector has been the largest positive contributor to total services growth (Figure 6).

 Today’s new Index of Services figures show that total services output rose by 0.3% in April 2018.
 This monthly rise was driven by distribution, hotels and restaurants and business services and finance with each contributing 0.1 percentage points towards growth in total services output.
 Meanwhile, transport, storage and communication, and government and other services sectors did not contribute towards total services growth to one decimal place.
 The growth in the distribution, hotels and restaurants sector was almost entirely driven by a 1.8% increase in retail trade, in line with the retail sales figures for April 2018, which also showed a bounceback in retail volumes following a weather-affected March figure.